NaimaLabiba/AI_Dev_Methodology/diagramming-interface/db/app_methodology/bdd.md

   And “Yes” edges connect to the upper target at (800, 100) And “No” edges connect to the lower target at (800, 280)

 ### Benefits of Horizontal Layout
-- **Natural reading flow**: Left-to-right matches reading patterns
+- **Natural reading flow**: Left-to-right matches reading patterns.
-- **Better screen utilization**: Wider screens accommodate longer processes
+- **Better screen utilization**: Wider screens accommodate longer processes.
-- **Clearer decision branches**: Vertical separation for Yes/No paths
+- **Clearer decision branches**: Vertical separation for Yes/No paths.
-- **Improved scalability**: Easier to extend processes horizontally
+- **Improved scalability**: Easier to extend processes horizontally.

 ---